Peter Baker (journalist): Career

 In 2008, after 20 years with The Washington Post, Baker began working for The New York Times.
 He received the 2011 Aldo Beckman Memorial Award for his "remarkable run" of detailed coverage of the second year of President Obama's first term.
 Baker again won the Gerald R. Ford Journalism Prize for Distinguished Reporting on the Presidency and the Aldo Beckman Memorial Award in 2015.
 In October 2013, he published his third book, Days of Fire: Bush and Cheney in the White House through Doubleday, a detailed narrative account of the two-term presidency of George W. Bush.
 It was listed as one of the 10 Best Books of 2013 by The New York Times Book Review.
 In June 2017, he published his fourth book, Obama: The Call of History through New York Times/Callaway, a coffeetable book about Obama's two terms in office.
 In November 2017, it was nominated for an NAACP Image Award for Outstanding Literary Work – Biography/Autobiography.

 After being briefly assigned as the Jerusalem bureau chief for the Times, in December 2016, Baker was reassigned back to the White House beat for the incoming administration of President Donald Trump.
 In October 2018, Baker published a book with Random House entitled Impeachment: An American History, along with Jon Meacham, Timothy Naftali, and Jeffrey A. Engel.
-An updated and greatly expanded version of the Obama book will be published as a regular book in May 2019.
-He and Glasser wrote a biography of former Secretary of State James A. Baker III published by Doubleday in 2020.
+An updated and expanded version of Obama: The Call of History was published in May 2019.
+Baker and Glasser wrote a biography of former Secretary of State James Baker published by Doubleday in September 2020.

 In addition to his work for MSNBC, Baker is a regular panelist on PBS's Washington Week.
-In September 2022, a third book co-written with his wife, Susan Glasser, The Divider: Trump in the White House, 2017-2021 was published.
+In September 2022, a third book co-written with Glasser, The Divider: Trump in the White House, 2017-2021, was published.